dev126712/k8s-ec2/README.md

 ### Give the permission needed to use docker without the 'sudo'.
 You might need the do it manually on the instance.
 ### Build the Docker image.
 ### Install jq that format the JSON return by kubernetes.
+#### Even though your instance is up and running it should take a couple of minute to install everything so be patient :).

 ``` bash
 #!/bin/bash